 Data managed by ArcGIS

 Data managed by ArcGIS is the hosted data in your ArcGIS Enterprise portal.
-The services built from hosted data always reside on the portal's hosting server, and the data is always stored in ArcGIS Data Store or on the hosting server.
+The services built from hosted data reside on the portal's hosting server*, and the data is always stored in ArcGIS Data Store or on the hosting server.

 Many common workflows and their subsequent outputs in ArcGIS Enterprise depend on the ability to create hosted layers.
 Hosted layers are not only created as a direct action from uploading a dataset and explicitly choosing to publish it as a new layer.
-Hosted layers are also created as the output of many actions in the ArcGIS Enterprise portal, such as running analysis tools and as part of distributed collaboration workflows where feature layers are copied.
+Hosted layers are also created as the output of many actions in ArcGIS Enterprise, such as running analysis tools and as part of distributed collaboration workflows where feature layers are copied.

 Where to publish